Browse Items (27 total)

 The Harold Obee collection is comprised of 3.5 cubic feet of predominantly research files, student papers, printed materials, and news clippings focused upon the study of drama and theater history.
 Collection dates run from 1906-1989 with major concentration between 1948 and 1978.
 Dr Obee was especially interesting in compiling a collection of source materials relevant to the development, history, and activities of community and college theaters throughout Ohio.
 About half of the documents in the collection are evidence of this effort.
 The remainder focuses upon general theater and speech instruction.

 Some of the collection's earliest documents (1906-1912) include programs from both the Chidester and Everybody's Theaters in Bowling Green, Ohio.
 Research cards produced from Ohio theater resources located at Ohio repositories and libraries provide details about theater programs, performances, and events from the 19th into the 20th centuries at theaters in such Ohio cities as Cincinnati, Toledo, Findlay, and Bowling Green.
 A hand drawn floor plan made in approximately 1960 of the auditorium of the Chidester Theater (formerly the Hankey-Taber Opera House) based on the memory of Minibelle Conley will be of interest to Bowling Green historians.
 Season theater schedules from the Stratford Shakespeare Festival (Ontario, Canada), Cincinnati Playhouse from the 1980's, and miscellaneous tourist brochures are included among the printed materials.
+Dr. Obee's involvement with the Ohio Sesquicentennial Commission's 1953 stage production"Seventeenth Star" is documented in files that once comprised MS-485.

 The collection was donated to the CAC by Ellen Obee with the cooperation of the Popular Culture Library, March 26, 1990.
 No restrictions have been placed upon the use of the collection from scholarly purposes.
 The collection was arranged and finding aid completed by Eric Honneffer, April 2007.